 One of my favorite finger foods that I enjoyed growing up was salami rolls.
 But back then, the rolls were filled with green onions instead of pickles.
 Maybe you were different, but as a kid green, onions were like eating grass (although I’d probably choose the grass over the green onions).

 Pickles would have been so much better.
 I have always loved pickles and their juice.
 I have been known to down an entire jar of pickle juice.
-While I’ve abandoned the practice of drinking pickle juice as an adult, I do love to add dill pickles into recipes!
+While I’ve abandoned the practice of drinking pickle juice as an adult, I do love to add dill pickles into recipes like my Pickle Pizza!

 Aside from the taste, the best part of this dip is the ease and the time it takes to put together.
 It will only take you about 5 minutes to throw this appetizer together and everyone will LOVE it!